coderefinery/manuals/team-teaching.rst

 but is much better than solo teaching.
 The "Guide and demo-giver" is usually better when there are demos and "Interviewer and expert" when there aren't.
 The teacher "has the conn".

+.. admonition:: Example of "teacher and student"

+   In our HPC course, this isn't used so much.
+I might use it if I was co-teaching something like GPUs or MPI, which I don't know that well.
+I'm not confident in what to type, so I really am much more like a student than a demo-giver and I don't expect to contribute much to the content.
+Of course it's close to "guide and demo-giver" anyway.

 .. csv-table::
    :delim: |